i0Ek3/PythonCrashCourse/code/part2/proj1/README.md

 ### 1.3 Start Project of the Game

-You should create a windows for pygame, check code in alien_invasion.py.Then setting your backgroud color in it. <br>
+You should create a windows for pygame, check code in alien_invasion.py.Then setting your backgroud color in it.
+The next you should create a class Settings to save all settings in this project.<br>

 ### 1.4 Add Airship Image